 Gyranda is proud to be a family run business.
 We have been passionate about what we do for five generations.
 The History of Gyranda is the basis for our success and underpins our Breeding Philosophy .
 We hope that our combination of enthusiasm for newness and innovation, and high regard for the traditional methods of our forerunners – is obvious to you and enshrined in the quality of cattle we produce.

 Peter and Nikki Mahony ~ directors

 Peter and Nikki manage the operation, and share ownership of the Gyranda Pastoral Company.
 Nikki (daughter of Burnett and Louise Joyce) and Peter met in Brisbane whilst both studying Agricultural Economics.
 They now have four children – Josephine, Christopher, Patrick and Dominic, and for eight years prior to 2009 owned and operated nearby commercial cattle property “Woolshed”.
 In 2009 the family moved to France for 18 months and upon their return shifted focus by buying into “Gyranda”.

 Burnett and Louise Joyce ~ Legacy and leadership

-Burnett is a councillor on the Santa Gertrudis Breeders’ (Australia) Association, a respected cattle judge and holder of the R.W.
+Burnett was a councillor on the Santa Gertrudis Breeders’ (Australia) Association, a respected cattleman, cattle judge and holder of the R.W.
 Vincent award for “outstanding contribution to the Australian Beef breeding industry”.
 He died in May 2021, aged 74 years having made a profound impact on the lives of many.
 (READ MORE)